The 13 Best Nintendo Switch Horror Games

 It begins with the protagonist falling asleep in class and waking up to find a deserted, destroyed town and a parade of unsavory ghosts who feast on the flesh of the innocent.

 Detention is, at its heart, a puzzle game.
-There’s a heap of great puzzle games on the Nintendo Switch, so it’s great to see the developers pushing the genre and approaching it from another angle.
+There’s a large number of great puzzle titles on the Switch, so it’s great to see the developers pushing the genre and approaching it from another angle.

 The puzzles in this game aren’t too tricky, but still offer a nice level of challenge to keep you busy.
 There’s a survival aspect to this game too, as you must time your movements around the bleak landscape to avoid the flesh-eating ghouls.